 Despite Ethiopia's inhospitable regulatory framework and patchy infrastructure, fintechs have appeared in recent years and adapted models to the local terrain, strategizing to their individual strengths and weaknesses.

 In terms of mobile money, digital technology providers have largely partnered with banks or eligible financial institutions.
 Last year, the government-owned Commercial Bank of Ethiopia launched CBE Birr, its mobile money service.
-Relying on its advantage in resources and formal customers, CBE Birr has become one of the leading mobile money providers.
+Relying on its advantage in resources and formal customers, CBE Birr hopes to compete with the country's established mobile money providers, like Belcash's HelloCash service.
 Dashen Bank also recently launched the Amole mobile money service, relying on digital technology provided by Moneta Technologies SC.
 According to Moneta Technologies SC Chief Executive Officer Yemiru Chanyalew, within 11 months of launching, Amole has registered over one million customers and enlisted more than 6000 agents.
 With a strategy to “win Addis [Ababa] and move to the regional cities,” Amole seeks to offer integrated services in the vein of China’s WeChat, supporting cashless payments, content aggregation, digitized content and online and QR-based commerce.

 This urban-focused, app-based push by Amole comes as digital services take root in Addis Ababa and larger cities.
 Deliver Addis is a digital food delivery service, while RIDE and ZayRide are bringing the Uber model to Ethiopia.
 But because of low smartphone usage, unreliable service and low mobile money adoption, many of these providers rely on cash and text-based USSD technology for service.
 Hostile regulations have also been problematic at times for these service providers, one ongoing case being the lawsuit from RIDE, a taxi-hailing mobile service, against the Addis Ababa Transport Authority after they were denied the ability to offer transportation services despite utilizing legally mandated code 3 vehicles.